We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 How to Be Successful as an Aircraft Mechanic - Tips, Mindsets, Habits, and Techniques to Reduce Your Chances of Making Mistakes, Getting Laid Off, or Being Fired

-- Air Traffic Controller: Air traffic controllers coordinate the movement of aircraft on the ground and in the air.
-They manage takeoffs, and landings, and ensure that aircraft maintain safe distances, requiring intense focus and quick decision-making abilities.
+- Air Traffic Controller: Air traffic controllers coordinate aircraft movement on the ground and in the air.
+They manage takeoffs and landings and ensure that aircraft maintain safe distances, requiring intense focus and quick decision-making abilities.

 - Aviation Manager: Aviation managers oversee operations at airports or within airline companies.
 They manage staff, ensure compliance with federal regulations, and handle logistical challenges.